learnpainless/learnpainless.github.io/content/posts/python-tutorial-for-beginners-tuple-and-set-in-python.md

 layout: post
 comments: true
 title: Python Tutorial for Beginners | Tuple and Set in Python
-date: 2022-09-11T01:07:00+05:30
+date: 2022-09-11T01:08:00+05:30
 categories:
 - Python
 tags:
+- set
-- lists
+- tuple
-image: "./img/python-list.png"
+image: "./img/python-tuple-set.png"
-description: Learn how to create lists in Python with this complete tutorial.
-You will learn about types of lists and how to use them by creating a list of your own.
+description: This tutorial will teach you about tuples and sets in Python.
+Read on to learn what each of the data types is, how they're used, and when they should be used.
 author: []
 draft: false